memfault/interrupt/_drafts/best-of-binutils.md

 00000000: 7f45 4c46                                .ELF
 ```

-Compilers and IDEs will sometimes use different extensions for ELF artifacts but typically you will
+Compilers and IDEs will sometimes use different extensions for ELF artifacts.
+The most common ones
-see one of`.elf`, `.out`, or `.axf`.
+you will see are `.elf`, `.out`, or `.axf`.

 ### DWARF

 DWARF is a standardized format[^3] for representing debug information (i.e symbol names, struct
 layouts, how to recover backtraces, etc).
-The format was developed in the late 1980s as well as
+The format was developed in the late 1980s as
 part of Unix System V Release 4 (SVR4):

-> The name DWARF is something of a pun, since it was developed along with the ELF object file
+> Fun Fact: "The name DWARF is something of a pun, since it was developed along with the ELF object file
 > format.
-The name is an acronym for “Debugging With Arbitrary Record Formats”.[^2]
+The name is an acronym for “Debugging With Arbitrary Record Formats”".[^2]

-When a program is compile with debug information enabled (e.g. the `-g` CFLAG when using GCC), this
+When a program is compiled with debug information enabled (e.g. with the `-g` CFLAG when using GCC
-information will be written into special `.debug_` ELF sections such as:
+or Clang), this information will be written into special `.debug_` ELF sections that look like:

 ```
 $ readelf -S <ELF>